Poland 1990 Solidarity 100,000 Zloty

 in GdaÄsk Bogdan Lis.

-In the years 1982-89, in line with
+In the years 1982-89,

-the programme of building underground society announced
+in line with the programme of building underground

-by "Solidarnoæ"", independent
+society announced by "Solidarnoæ"",

-circulation of information comprised infinite numbers
+underground circulation of information comprised infinite

-titles published beyond censorship, conspiracy radio
+and press titles published beyond censorship, conspiracy

-stations.
+radio stations.
 Every year on 1 and 3 May and 31 August

 demonstrations were held to manifest support for "Solidarnoæ"",